OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 The following options are available for generating fake data:

 * "Max rows per table" sets the number of rows of each output table.
 By default, it is set to 10,000.
-* By checking the "Uniform Sampling" box will generate the fake data in a uniform way.
+* By checking the "Uniform Sampling" box will generate the fake data uniformly.
 The frequency of each of the values will be treated as being 1, but the value sampling will still be random.
 This increases the chance that each of the values in the scan report is at least once represented in the output data.